Kippiii/Assembly-Game-Of-Life/README.md

-John Conway's Game of Life
+#### Conway's Game of Life in MASM

-Controls for game:

-W,A,S,D Moves the cursor to a specific cell

-Spacebar Flips the value of the cell

-Pressing "p" key pauses/resumes evolution

-Pressing "f" pauses and advances one frame at a time
+This project utilizes MASM and the Irvine libraries in order to create a command-line version of Conway's Game of Life.
+This was created for the contest in my assembly language class at the Florida Institute of Technology.